mmistakes/made-mistakes-jekyll/src/_posts/paperfaces/2015-03-02-mr-spock-portrait.md

 ---
 title: "Live Long and Prosper"
-excerpt: "PaperFaces portrait tribute of Leonard Nimoy as Mr. Spock drawn with Paper by 53 on an iPad."
+excerpt: "PaperFaces portrait tribute of Leonard Nimoy as Mr. Spock drawn with Paper for iOS on an iPad."
 last_modified_at:
 image:
   path: &image /assets/images/paperfaces-mr-spock.jpg